BentoBoxWorld/docs/docs/BentoBox/Config-API.md

 new Config<>(this, Settings.class).saveConfigObject(settings);
 ```

 It is good practice for an addon to load the settings, then save them immediately.
 This will keep the config file up to date with the latest options and comments.
-But if you load first, how is the very first config file saved???
+To create the initial config, use the Addon's `saveDefaultConfig()` method to save the default config.yml stored in the addon's jar.
+If you are using a different file that config.yml, you can use the `saveResource(resourcePath, replace)` method.

 ### Default config file
 Set up a default config.yml file in your addon jar.
 Then save it to the file system in your addon using the standard `saveDefaultConfig()` method.
 So the overall approach is as follows: